The 15 Best Software Development Companies in Chile

 Work-Life Balance: Chilean professional culture generally maintains clear boundaries.
 Expect standard working hours (Monday–Friday) with after-hours communication less common than in US domestic teams.

-English Proficiency: Chile ranks 47th globally on the EF English Proficiency Index (2024), the highest in South America and well ahead of Colombia (74th) and Brazil (81st).
-Technical teams in Santiago typically demonstrate strong English capabilities, though fluency varies by individual.
+English Proficiency: Chile ranks 54th globally on the EF English Proficiency Index (2025) in the "Moderate" band.
+Argentina leads Latin America at 26th ("High"); Chile sits ahead of Brazil (75th, "Low"), Colombia (76th, "Low"), and Mexico (103rd, "Very Low").
+Technical teams in Santiago typically demonstrate stronger English capabilities than the national baseline, but fluency varies by individual.
+Interview the engineers who'd work on your project, not just the sales team.

 | Factor | Chile | Traditional Offshore |